notiz-dev/notiz/content/blog/angular-nest-openapi-codegen.md

 </div>

 Perfect, you made it till the end.
-Keep in mind the codegen is only as good as your **Swagger documentation**.
-If you are missing type information for the request or response, you also miss out in codegen.
+Keep in mind that the codegen is only as good as your **Swagger documentation**.
+If you are missing type information for the request or response, you're also missing out in codegen.

-Checkout the following two posts as inspiration about better type-safe endpoints with Nest.
+Checkout the following two posts as inspiration about type-safe endpoints with Nest.

 <div shortcode="article" routes="/blog/type-safe-file-uploads"></div>